 The girls’ room was now full of all of their toys again.
 You would think that this would keep them distracted and busy.
 NOPE!

 The oldest, who was five at the time, came to me crying.
 She was beyond upset because she didn’t know what to do.
 She didn’t know what toy to play with.
 This hit me hard.
 I was in disbelief that with all the toys she had, she still couldn’t figure out what to play with.
 I didn’t need any book at that moment to tell me it was time to get rid of stuff.
-I started putting things on the curve that day for donation and kept doing that off and on for years but I still was not able to shake the feeling of being overwhelmed by my stuff.
+I put things on the curve that day for donation and kept doing that off and on for years, yet, I still wasn’t able to shake the feeling of being overwhelmed by my stuff.

 Back To The Present

-The Life-Changing Magic Of Tidying up changed my life and it couldn’t have came at a better time.
+The Life-Changing Magic Of Tidying Up changed my life and it couldn’t have come at a better time.
 After reading it, I started following the steps immediately.
 My house looked like a war zone for weeks but when I was done, I felt a sense of peace in the air.
 I encourage you to add this book to your must reads.